Topological insulators and K-theory: Topological index

-Let us look into the formula \eqref{DetEqWn}, and explain why the WZW term and the Kane--Mele invariant are equivalent.
-On the left hand side, the determinant function is actually a section of the determinant line bundle, and it is not a global section.
-So the integral of the variation of $\ln \det w$ turns out to be the jumps at the fixed points since they are isolated singularities.
+Let us look into this formula, and explain why the Chern--Simons invariant, i.e., the topological index $ind_t(w)$, and the Kane--Mele invariant are equivalent.
+On the left hand side, the determinant function can be interpreted as a section of the determinant line bundle, which is closely related to index theory.
+The integral of the variation of $\ln \det w$ turns out to be the jumps at the fixed points since they are the only isolated singularities.
 In other words, the result of the left integral is the alternating difference between the evaluations on the fixed points,

 where the determinant function is changed by the Pfaffian function since $w$ is skew-symmetric at the fixed points.
-Since the right hand side of \eqref{DetEqWn} is $\mathbb{Z}_2$-valued, the alternating difference can be replaced by a summation,
+Since the odd topological index of $w$ is $\mathbb{Z}_2$-valued, the alternating difference can be replaced by a summation,